Upton Sinclair: Political career

-Sinclair broke with the Socialist Party in 1917 and supported the First World War effort.
-By the 1920s, however, he had returned to the party.
+Sinclair's first campaign for public office came in 1906 when he ran for Congress in New Jersey's 4th congressional district, polling 3% of the vote.
+He broke with the Socialist Party in 1917 and supported the war effort during World War I. By the 1920s, however, he had returned to the party.

 In the 1920s, the Sinclairs moved to Monrovia, California, (near Los Angeles), where Sinclair founded the state's chapter of the American Civil Liberties Union.
-Wanting to pursue politics, he twice ran unsuccessfully for United States Congress on the Socialist Party ticket: in 1920 for the House of Representatives and in 1922 for the Senate.
+Wanting to pursue politics, he twice ran unsuccessfully for Congress on the Socialist Party ticket: in 1920 for the House of Representatives and in 1922 for the Senate.
 He was the party candidate for governor of California in 1926, winning nearly 46,000 votes, and in 1930, winning nearly 50,000 votes.

 During this period, Sinclair was also active in radical politics in Los Angeles.
 For instance, in 1923, to support the challenged free speech rights of Industrial Workers of the World, Sinclair spoke at a rally during the San Pedro Maritime Strike, in a neighborhood now known as Liberty Hill.
 He began to read from the Bill of Rights and was promptly arrested, along with hundreds of others, by the LAPD.
 The arresting officer proclaimed: "We'll have none of that Constitution stuff".
+In the same year, Sinclair founded the Southern California chapter of the American Civil Liberties Union.

 In 1934, Sinclair ran in the California gubernatorial election as a Democrat.
 Sinclair's platform, known as the End Poverty in California movement (EPIC), galvanized the support of the Democratic Party, and Sinclair gained its nomination.
 Gaining 879,000 votes made this his most successful run for office, but incumbent Governor Frank Merriam defeated him by a sizable margin, gaining 1,138,000 votes.
 Hollywood studio bosses unanimously opposed Sinclair.
 They pressured their employees to assist and vote for Merriam's campaign, and made false propaganda films attacking Sinclair, giving him no opportunity to respond.
-The unethical campaign tactics used against Sinclair are briefly depicted in the 2020 American biographical drama film Mank.
+The negative campaign tactics used against Sinclair are briefly depicted in the 2020 American biographical drama film Mank.
+Upton Sinclair later stated that there was a "campaign of lying" against him during the campaign which was "ordered by the biggest businessmen in California and paid for with millions of dollars" that was carried out by newspapers, politicians, advertisers, and the film industry.